fatma-hosni/Day_night_classification_problem/README.md

       you may directly check the list in requirements.txt and install them one by one manually in case the previous command is causing errors regarding the libraries existance/versions

  # steps to run/test the application
-     1- unzip the saved_model to one part the path sould be saved_model/my_model 2- install required library
+     1- unzip the saved_model to one part.
+The path sould be saved_model/my_model 2- install required library
      3- run app.py in command line (you should connect to server with local host) 4- copy this local host to web page